AuraCodez/DiscordBotGeneral/README.md

 Some of the current features of the Discord Bot include:

     - Tracking the number of times users have cursed in the server
+    - Deletes Curse Words immediately when a user has said it
     - Greeting users as they enter the server
     - Generating random quotes and facts